junxit/us-congress-bills-110/derived/amendments.md

 ### 28 U.S.C. § 1295

-> in the second paragraph, by striking “Such suit” and inserting “(b) Procedure.—A suit under subsection (a)”
+> in the second paragraph, by striking “Such suit” and inserting “(b) Procedure.—A suit under subsection (a)”.

 | | |
 |---|---|